BSafes-Library/BSafes-Library.github.io/docs/issues/general/general.md

 </p>
 <details>
   <summary>Abstract</summary>
 As the Senate looks to wrap up the $1.2 trillion bipartisan infrastructure bill, competing amendments on cryptocurrency regulation are emerging as another challenge.
-The White House came out in support of an amendment put forward by a trio of bipartisan senators, but Senate Finance Committee Chairman Ron WydenRonald (Ron) Lee WydenSchumer moves to shut down debate on T infrastructure bill The job of shielding journalists is not finished Up next in the culture wars: Adding women to the draft MORE (D-Ore.) and two Republicans who offered an amendment of their own, argued the administration-backed amendment could stifle innovation.&nbsp;
+The White House came out in support of an amendment put forward by a trio of bipartisan senators, but Senate Finance Committee Chairman Ron WydenRonald (Ron) Lee WydenGOP senator vows to slow-walk T infrastructure bill, sparking standoff The Senate should support innovation and pass the Lummis-Wyden-Toomey amendment The "compromise" crypto amendment is no compromise at all MORE (D-Ore.) and two Republicans who offered an amendment of their own, argued the administration-backed amendment could stifle innovation.&nbsp;
 </details>
 <div style="text-align: right" markdown="1">
 The Hill